-I studied Biological Sciences at the University of Edinburgh, and then a PhD in Biochemistry at the University of Cambridge.
-After performing postdoctoral research at the Universities of Bristol and Edinburgh, I started my own group in St Andrews, where we study the development and survival of mammalian neurons.
-My approach to achieve this has been one of combining all three science disciplines, publishing in biological, chemical and physics-based journals.
+Frank studied Biological Sciences at the University of Edinburgh, and then a PhD in Biochemistry at the University of Cambridge.
+After performing postdoctoral research at the Universities of Bristol and Edinburgh, Frank started his own group in St Andrews, which studied the development and survival of mammalian neurons.
+Frank’s approach to achieve this has been one of combining all three science disciplines, publishing in biological, chemical and physics-based journals.

-We have made major discoveries in understanding the early stages of Alzheimer’s disease, pioneering new models and identified potential therapeutic targets.
-In addition, we have developed novel optical technology that allows the manipulation and imaging of cells.
+Frank’s group have made major discoveries in understanding the early stages of Alzheimer’s disease, pioneering new models and identified potential therapeutic targets.
+In addition, they have developed novel optical technology that allows the manipulation and imaging of cells.

-At St Andrews, I am the Head of the School of Biology.
-Externally, I am Deputy Director of the Scottish Universities Life Sciences Alliance and I have sat on many different funding agencies.
+At St Andrews, Frank is the Head of the School of Biology.
+Externally, he is Deputy Director of the Scottish Universities Life Sciences Alliance and has sat on many different funding agencies.